Athlete/athlete-api-docs/_build/html/_sources/resources/post.txt

 Get List of Posts
 -----------------

-This feed shows all activity/posts for all of the authenticated user's friends.
-It also includes activity/posts for the current logged in user.

 **GET /post/**

 Arguments

-    :for: [dashboard|local|featured] A special feature to get posts for a user's dashboard, local posts or featured posts
+    :type: [dashboard|local|featured] A special filter to get posts for a user's dashboard, local posts or featured posts.
+    :user: Only valid when type is dashboard.
+Specifies the id of the user who's dashboard posts should be returned.
-    :profile: Show posts that were written on the profile with this id
+    :profile: Show posts that were written on the profile with this id.
     :limit: Max feed items to return (default=20)
     :offset: Feed item index to start with (default=0)